LiamDroog/LIBS_Stage_Control/README.txt

 Important notes:
     - Native units are in mm
     - Movement can be 'jogged' with the arrow keys.
-Don't hold them down excessivly, or risk running the stage into one of it's ends
+Don't hold them down excessively, or risk running the stage into one of its ends
     - This also takes in Gcode commands in the CLI on the right.

 TL;DR of Gcode: